Cuban Model Cindy Prado Slays In Tight White Dress & Insanely Sexy Nude Heels

 “You are going to cause a car crash,” another social media user joked.

-Last week, The Inquisitr shared that the blond bombshell dropped jaws in another sexy outfit, this time while clad in a NSFW thong swimsuit.
-It comes as no surprise that the photo racked up a ton of traffic for Cindy with over 13,000 likes and 200-plus comments.
+Last week, The Inquisitr shared that the blond bombshell dropped jaws in another sexy outfit, this time while clad in an NSFW thong swimsuit.
+It comes as no surprise that the photo racked up a ton of traffic for Cindy, with over 13,000 likes and 200-plus comments.